Sonia2412/Basic-Python-2/README.md

 # Basic-Python-2
-Programme to allow user to select favourite starter, main course, dessert and drink.
+Basic Python programmes to write codes for menu options, loops and others.